-Scoliosis refers to twisting and curvature of the spine and usually affects adolescents aged nine to 14 years.
-In the UK, three to four children in every 1,000 need treatment for scoliosis.
+Scoliosis refers to twisting and curvature of the spine and usually affects adolescents aged 9 to 14 years.
+In the UK, 3 to 4 children in every 1,000 need treatment for scoliosis.
 However, scoliosis can also develop in younger children and in adults.

 When looking at a healthy spine front-on, the individual bones (vertebrae) that comprise the spine are stacked up, one on top of the other, forming a straight line.
 However, in scoliosis, the spine curves sideways; when viewed front-on, the spine takes on an S or C shape.